You will produce a digital capacitance meter (DCM) which displays the capacitance on the graphic LCD. The DCM will

 charge a capacitor to a given level.
 Using the IVref internal voltage reference, then the level will be

 v(t1.2)=1.2±0.06 .
 Since the internal reference has 5% possible error, you will need to calibrate for the voltage for your chip.
+One way to do this is to perform a linear regression of capacitance and rise time.
 Specifically,

 we will use the internal analog comparator as shown in the following

 diagram to trigger a timer capture event.
 The

 C1OUT pin needs to be connected to one of the event capture channels, with

 IC1 shown.
 Since R will be known, we can get C because the voltage on the capacitor

 The capacitor shown is the device you are trying to measure.You must choose one value of R

 so that the capacitor charging time is not too short or too long over the whole range of C. If it is too short (say, less than 100 counts) you will lose measurement accuracy.
 If it is too long, the timer will overflow (16-bits).
 The value of R you choose will be partly constrained by the timer prescalar, but should not be bigger than 1Megohm, or smaller than about 10K, as explained below.

 The 100 ohm resistor limits discharging current when using pin 7 (B3) as an output.